Jair Bolsonaro: Political positions

-In a 2017 interview with journalist Claudio Dantas Sequeira from O Antagonista, Bolsonaro said that his views are directly aligned with the centrist to right-wing United States citizens' views on gun ownership, abortion, gender politics, and trade, despite the "left-leaning media frenzy" against him.
-He reiterated that he intends to reverse some disarmament laws, improve public security, and also improve trade ties with the United States, which he said were broken during Lula da Silva's and Dilma Rousseff's administrations.
+In a 2017 interview with the journalist Claudio Dantas Sequeira from O Antagonista, Bolsonaro said that his views are directly aligned with the centrist to right-wing United States citizens' views on gun ownership, abortion, gender politics, and trade, despite the "left-leaning media frenzy" against him.
+He reiterated that he intends to reverse some disarmament laws, improve public security, and also improve trade ties with the United States, which he said were broken during Luiz Inácio Lula da Silva's and Dilma Rousseff's administrations.

-Bolsonaro has, during his long political career, expressed views regarded as being far-right.
-He has made statements that some people considered insulting, homophobic, violence-inciting, misogynistic, sexist, racist or anti-refugee.
-Other controversial political stances expressed by Bolsonaro have been the defense of the death penalty (which is currently banned under the Constitution of Brazil of 1988) and of radical interventionism in Brazil by the military, along with an imposition of a Brazilian military government.
+During his long political career, Bolsonaro expressed views regarded as being far-right.
+He has made statements that some people considered insulting, homophobic, violence-inciting, misogynistic, sexist, racist, or anti-refugee.
+Other controversial political stances expressed by Bolsonaro have been the defence of the death penalty, which is banned under the Constitution of Brazil of 1988, and of radical interventionism in Brazil by the military, along with an imposition of a Brazilian military government.

-Journalist Glenn Greenwald called Bolsonaro "the most misogynistic, hateful elected official in the democratic world".
+The journalist Glenn Greenwald called Bolsonaro "the most misogynistic, hateful elected official in the democratic world".
 News.com.au wondered whether Bolsonaro was "the world's most repulsive politician".
-British news magazine The Economist referred to him as a "radical", "religious nationalist", a "right-wing demagogue", and "apologist of dictators".
-Federico Finchelstein, scholar on fascism and populism, has considered Bolsonaro, as he would link violence to austerity and neoliberal economic ideas, to be the most similar leader to Augusto Pinochet to come out from the young South American democracies.
+The news magazine The Economist referred to him as a "radical", "religious nationalist", a "right-wing demagogue", and "apologist of dictators".
+Federico Finchelstein, a scholar on fascism and populism, has considered Bolsonaro, as he would link violence to austerity and neoliberal economic ideas, to be the most similar leader to Augusto Pinochet to come out from the young South American democracies.
+Leonardo Fontes, a postdoctoral researcher at the Brazilian Centre for Analysis and Planning, characterized Bolsonaro's economic views as authoritarian neoliberalism.

-Bolsonaro is an open admirer of former U.S. President Donald Trump.
-During Bolsonaro's campaign, some observers saw similarities between the two's ideals, hardline attacks and a reputation for incendiary rhetoric, as well as social media presence.
+As President of Brazil, Bolsonaro professed to be an open admirer of then-President of the United States, Donald Trump, during his first term.
+During Bolsonaro's campaign some observers saw similarities between the two's ideals, hardline attacks and a reputation for incendiary rhetoric, as well as social media presence.
 Because of this, Bolsonaro has been called the Brazilian equivalent of Trump or the "Trump of the Tropics".

 Honorific order given to Olavo de Carvalho

-On 1 May 2019, Bolsonaro awarded the Brazilian conservative writer and far-right conspiracy theorist Olavo de Carvalho the Order of Rio Branco honorific order.
+On 1 May 2019 Bolsonaro awarded Olavo de Carvalho, a conservative writer and far-right conspiracy theorist, the Order of Rio Branco honorific order.
 Carvalho, who wrote books about leftist politics in Brazil and modern issues in general, was openly admired by Bolsonaro and sarcastically called by journalists his guru.
 Carvalho was sometimes harshly critical of Bolsonaro, even calling him "dumb".